-The Company issued shares of restricted common stock during the years ended December 31, 2022 and 2021, which consisted only of restricted stock units.
-The company issued shares of restricted common stock during the year ended December 31, 2020, which consisted restricted stock units and awards.
+The Company issued shares of restricted common stock during the year ended December 31, 2021, which consisted only of restricted stock units.
+The Company issued shares of restricted common stock during the year ended December 31, 2020, which consisted only of restricted stock awards.
 Restricted common stock issued generally vests over a period of two to four years.

 Under the 2017 Plan, the Company granted restricted common stock awards with service conditions.
-In 2018, the Company issued shares of restricted common stock to certain of the Company's scientific founders and a portion of these issued shares were subject to vesting over a period of four years, with the commencement of vesting of the remaining shares upon the achievement of certain financing milestones, and in certain instances continued service after the milestones were achieved.
+In 2018, the Company issued shares of restricted common stock to certain of the Company's scientific founders and a portion of these issued shares are subject to vesting over a period of four years, with the commencement of vesting of the remaining shares upon the achievement of certain financing milestones, and in certain instances continued service after the milestones are achieved.

-Generally, if the holders of restricted common stock cease to have a business relationship with the Company, the Company may reacquire any unvested shares of common stock held by these individuals for the original purchase price, and in certain instances for no consideration.
+If the holders of restricted common stock cease to have a business relationship with the Company, the Company may reacquire any unvested shares of common stock held by these individuals for the original purchase price, and in certain instances for no consideration.
 The amounts received to date for the purchase price of restricted stock are immaterial.
 The unvested shares of restricted common stock are not considered outstanding shares for accounting purposes until the shares vest.